tkopecek/koji-docs-ng/source/Operations Guide/database_howto.rst

 .. note::
     SQL syntax used here (PARTITION BY) is in Postgres from version 10.
 Same behaviour can be made to work even with older releases but needs a bit of additional code to replace it.
+Generally we're aiming to use at least Postgres 12 but it not necesarry.

 Second is creating trigger, which will be used when new buildroot is created and will ensure that potential new partition is created: